aws/awsui-documentation/components/code-editor.md

 # Code editor (CodeEditor)

-Enables users to write and edit code.
+With the code editor, users can write and edit code.